 The water comes towards me like a tongue trying to swallow my fear

-as I sit just inside of Kirk and Robb and some other guy who keeps asking me what time it is.
+as I sit just inside of Kirk and Scott and some other guy who keeps asking me what time it is.

 I turn quickly,

 Then I paddle knowing I’m going to make the water mine for a minute.

 I’m carving and I’m gliding; salt is dripping down my brows.